Whispering Ranch Electrification and Roadway Improvement Efforts

 So, once again, we are in the finger pointing mode.
 Arizona Public Service is pointing the finger at the Arizona Corporation Commission stating they would do it but the Arizona Corporation Commission won't let them, the Arizona Corporation Commission is telling Arizona Public Service to explain to them why there is no electrical service availble to about 150 to 200 families in this 29 square mile subdivision.
 I still think that the Corporation Commission should re-assign the area to SRP and have them provide electrical service.

 Think about this.
 We are the most advanced and affluent nation ever.
 Phoenix is the fifth largest city in this advanced civilization.
 Just 50 miles from downtown Phoenix is a subdivision where people live on non-maintained dirt roads, and with no electric to pump water out of a well, they have to haul water in by trailer.
 It is like being in a third world country.
-This development was started over 40 years ago and there stil are no plans for power.
+This development was started over 60 years ago and there still are no plans for power.
 And no one can tell us why.
 They can just point the finger at the other guy.

 Power Efforts Update - June 12, 2008